 Generally, visits to specialists aren’t covered by private health funds.

 Before you go to the endocrinologist, write down any symptoms you have, including any major stresses or recent changes in your life.

-And check with the endocrinologist and with your GP whether you need to have any tests or take along any X-rays.
+And check with the endocrinologist and with your doctor whether you need to have any tests or take along any x-rays.